gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **Test systems at production scale**.
 Clone production env to testing.
 Tear down testing not in use to save money.

-**Automate to make architectural experimentation easier**, such as using CloudFormation wth ChangeSets, StackUpdate and Drift Detection.
+**Automate to make architectural experimentation easier**, such as using CloudFormation with ChangeSets, StackUpdate and Drift Detection.

-**Allow for evolutionary architectures**, such as CI/CD, rapid or nightly releases, Lanbdas deprecatng runtimes forcing you to evolve.
+**Allow for evolutionary architectures**, such as CI/CD, rapid or nightly releases, Lambdas deprecating runtimes forcing you to evolve.

-**Drive architecture using data**, such as CloudWatch, Cloud Trail automatically turned on collectng data.
+**Drive architecture using data**, such as CloudWatch, Cloud Trail automatically turned on collecting data.

 **Improve through game days**.
 Simulate traffic on production or purposely kill EC2 instances to see test recovery.